 I asked a Hasidic friend about this, as most of the complaints I’ve heard about rudeness seem to be about the Hasidic community.
 (Modern Orthodox students at Yeshiva University were recently named one of the ten most polite college kids in the country!)
 He made an interesting point and explained that a culture of politeness is a very American phenomenon, whereas Hasidic culture stems from the Old Country which operated very differently – more distant, more serious.
 However, he noted that lack of politeness should not be equated with a lack of kindness.
 Visiting the sick, having over lots of guests for eating and sleeping, and preparing meals for the needy are all very common in these communities.
 Far more kindness and giving is engrained into the people of these communities than what most “polite” people would do!
 (I would say the ultra-Orthodox world also practices more of these kindnesses than the Modern Orthodox world.)

 Something else to keep in mind: one of the major divides between the Modern Orthodox world and the ultra-Orthodox worlds (particularly the Hasidic world) is how much interaction occurs with the larger world.
 While Modern Orthodox philosophy is that God gave us an entire world and we should use as much of it as is kosher, the Hasidic approach, particularly after the Holocaust (as a reaction to the destruction) is that the outside world ought to be avoided as it is both physically dangerous and will cause observant Jews to lose their way.
+It should be noted that this community is nearly 100% survivors or descendants of survivors, many existing in a closed system.
 So not only is much of the Hasidic community insular, it is fearful of interacting with the outside world.

 Now why have some of the men been friendlier than the women?
 It’s a good question, and our Educational Director, Rabbi Jack Abramowitz had an interesting answer when I asked him why he thought this was: the men are more likely to have a job in the secular world and have therefore interacted with and are more comfortable around different types of people.